Ezzo Parenting

 But is it wrong?
 When a mother follows her heart and responsively meets her baby's needs, it creates harmony and a feeling of rightness between a mother and child.
 A baby communicates that he has a need when he cries; a new mother has a mothering insinct that compels her to answer his cries, and thus through her loving response she fulfills two very real needs: 1) her inborn need to nurture and protect her baby and 2) her baby's need to be taken care of and to be near to her.
 A mother's body, too, encourages her to answer her baby's cries for often a mother's milk lets down in response to his cries, and the "mothering hormones," prolactin and oxytocin--hormones released while breastfeeding--promote the desire to nurture and protect.

+Many of the Ezzos' teachings are in direct contrast to a style of parenting known as attachment parenting.
+They dislike attachment parenting so much, in fact, that they teach that attachment parenting is incompatable with Christianity while claiming that their way is the Biblical way (or "God's Way") and unsuccessfully try to back their claims up with proof texts from the Bible.
 More and more Christians are voicing their concerns about some of the Ezzos' teachings, and many believe that the Ezzos use faulty theology and even have cult-like tendencies.
 Attachment parenting is a high-touch style of parenting which encourages parents to listen to their heart/instincts and to their baby's cues.
 In attachment parenting, one of the goals is to help the parent and child build a strong attachment with one another.
 From this secure, loving, trusting relationship a child will be able to grow into healthy independence as he becomes ready, or as Dr. Sears--the Christian man who coined the term "attachment parenting"--explains, "A child must go through a stage of healthy dependence in order to become securely independent later."

 Attachment parenting advocates know of the importance of touch to an infant's well-being.
 Being close to his mommy helps him feel secure, helps mother and child bond to one another, and helps baby reach his potential.
 Also, when a mother responds to her baby's cues, her baby grows to trust her, and their sensitivity and attachment to one another is enhanced.
 These beliefs lead many parents who follow attachment parenting to wear their baby in a cloth carrier, share sleep as a family, nurse on cue, and respond promptly to their baby's cries.